apache/nuttx/configs/README.txt

 		CONFIG_NET_ICMP_PING - Provide interfaces to support application level support for sending ECHO (ping) requests and associating ECHO replies.
+		CONFIG_NET_IGMP - Enable IGMPv2 client support.
+		CONFIG_PREALLOC_IGMPGROUPS - Pre-allocated IGMP groups are used only if needed from interrupt level group created (by the IGMP server).
+		  Default: 4.
 		CONFIG_NET_PINGADDRCONF - Use "ping" packet for setting IP address CONFIG_NET_STATISTICS - uIP statistics on or off CONFIG_NET_RECEIVE_WINDOW - The size of the advertised receiver's